gitkraken/gk-dev-docs/gk-dev/gk-dev-organization.md

 - **Owner** – Each organization has one owner by default.
 The owner has full administrative and billing permissions and consumes a license.
 - **Admin** – Has full administrative and billing permissions and consumes a license.
 Admins cannot change or remove the owner.
 - **User** – Has access to GitKraken features but no administrative permissions.
 This role consumes a license.
+- **Leader** – Has access to GitKraken Insights, as well as GitKraken features but no administrative permissions for your GitKraken organization.
+This role consumes a license.
 - **Billing Contact** – Manages billing-related settings and receives invoices.
 This role does not consume a license.

 <table class='table table--bordered table--shortcuts'>